 It's inevitable that society reaches a crossroads where your data is deemed personal property and the infrastructure must be ready to handle such a transition.
 Thanks to the emergence of crypto, the only feasible solution is pairing your data with a permissionless, user-centric, and decentralized identity source such as the DID.

-It's difficult to make predictions, especially in regards to the future, but with strong backing Web3 has a fighting chance.
+It's difficult to make predictions, especially in regards to the future, but with strong backing this area of technology has a fighting chance.
 Financial incentives are not the end-all-be-all to successful adoption of this technology.
 However, strong support is emerging from established institutions such as the newly announced a16z crypto fund III:

 We believe that the next wave of computing innovation will be driven by crypto.
 We are radically optimistic about crypto’s potential to restore trust and enable new kinds of governance where communities collectively make important decisions about how networks evolve, what behaviors are permitted, and how economic benefits are distributed.